Key takeaways

 If your school runs Untis, WebUntis, or one of the surrounding modules, this page is for you.
-Untis is the most established timetable suite in the DACH region and well known across Europe, with decades of installed base.
-This is not an argument that Untis is bad — it is a comparison for schools whose planning team feels that the suite has become slower to work with than the value it delivers.
+Independent directories describe WebUntis as the market leader for digital timetabling in German-speaking countries, and Untis reports use by over 26,000 institutions worldwide, so it is deeply established across the DACH region and well known across Europe.
+This is not an argument that Untis is bad.
+It is a comparison for schools whose planning team feels the suite has become slower to work with than the value it delivers.

 When Untis still fits

-Untis is also still a safe choice for schools where the institutional bar is 'the same tool as the school next door' — its broad market presence in DACH is real.
+Untis is also a safe choice where the institutional bar is 'the same tool as the school next door'.
+Independent directories describe WebUntis as the market leader for digital timetabling in German-speaking countries, so its broad presence in the DACH region is real.

 Where it becomes the bottleneck

-How Smootables is different
+How is Smootables different from Untis and WebUntis?

 | Dimension | Untis / WebUntis | Smootables |